 - Health: Courts consider the parents’ physical and mental health and want to assure there are no issues with safety, mistreatment, alcohol, or drug abuse

 - Preference: Very often, a child can have a say in who is appointed their guardian as long as the judge believes the choice makes good sense

 Preparing in Advance for Child Custody

 You can see why planning ahead is essential if you are a parent of young kids.
 You want your children to be protected, and appointing a guardian is one of the best ways to show you love them.
 That is why it is vital for you to have an estate plan in place that names your preference of a legal guardian to care for your minor child should the worst happen.

 Failure to have a will with this information can have unwanted consequences.
 It could make the process of selecting an adult to care for your child a stressful situation for those left behind.
 Or, a judge might send your child to foster care if there are no other alternatives.

 The process of who receives custody is complex.
 But you don’t have to go at it alone, especially if you want to assume custody as a family friend or relative who loves the child.

 Our attorneys are skilled in guardianships and child custody with decades of combined experience.
 We can answer your questions about how to proceed in court with petitioning as a responsible legal guardian.

 You can easily schedule a consultation by calling our law offices at (800) 840-1998 for legal advice.
-We would welcome you to meet in one of our offices in Torrance, Laguna Hills, or Fountain Valley.
+We would welcome you to meet in one of our offices in Torrance, Laguna Hills, or Irvine.
 Or we will set up a virtual meeting with you at your convenience no matter where you are located.